biuti/SimBrief2Zibo/README.md

 > Not your username, nor your password

 When Zibo aircraft is selected, **at the gate with engines off**, the plugin will start to look for latest OFP on SimBrief.
-It will then create the files needed for the UPLINK function, and look for a suitable flightplan for the COROUTE function.
+It will then create the files needed for the UPLINK function, and look for a suitable flightplan for the CO ROUTE function.
 You don't need to move or delete any file, the plugin manages them on its own.
 Checks for fms or fmx files with _originICAO_ and _destinationICAO_ in filename.
-If it doesn't find one (created in the last 48 hours), it copies the fms file with name _OriginICAODestinationICAO_
+If it doesn't find one (created in the last 48 hours), it copies the fms file with name _OriginICAODestinationICAO_.

+_fmx_ format files are not compatible with UPLINK feature; if an fmx file for the route is found, it will be kept for CO ROUTE option, and the _b738x.fms_ file will be downloaded from SimBrief.

 If you start X-Plane before creating the OFP in SimBrief, or you need to change it, you can still do so **as long as you are on the ground with both engines off**.
 Create the new OFP and then click the **RELOAD** button on the plugin widget.
 The process could take up to 20 seconds.